facufierro/bg3txt-formatter/Readme.md

 VSCode Extension: bg3txt-formatter

 Description
 bg3txt-formatter is a Visual Studio Code extension designed to streamline the editing and management of .txt files in the BG3TXT language.
-This extension enhances your workflow by providing syntax highlighting, automatic formatting, and customization options specific to BG3TXT.
+This extension enhances your workflow by providing syntax heighlighting, automatic formatting, and customization options specific to BG3TXT.

 Features

-Syntax Highlighting
+Syntax Heighlighting
-Experience contextual syntax highlighting for BG3TXT, improving readability and reducing errors.
+Experience contextual syntax heighlighting for BG3TXT, improving readability and reducing errors.

 Auto Formatting
 Formats BG3TXT files on save or by manual trigger, aligning the code in a more readable and standardized layout.